 Meanwhile, prepare the quinoa.
-Rinse the quinoa in a fine mesh sieve to remove the bitter saponin coating.
-In a small saucepan, combine quinoa with water.
+Rinse the quinoa in a fine mesh sieve to remove the bitter coating.
+In a small saucepan, combine quinoa with water (or broth/stock).
 Bring to a boil, reduce heat to low, and cover the pan with a lid.

 Turn heat all the way to the lowest setting and cook covered for 15 minutes or until the water has completely absorbed in the quinoa.

 Turn off the heat and let stand covered for 5 minutes.
 After 5 minutes, remove the lid and fluff the quinoa gently with a fork.
 Set aside.